-The SAN Switch 2/16 can be managed using TCP/IP protocol, in-band over fibre channel, or out-of-band by connecting to the ethernet port.
+The SAN Switch 2/16 EL can be managed using TCP/IP protocol, in-band over Fibre Channel, or out-of-band by connecting to the Ethernet port.
 The management functions allow the administrator to monitor fabric topology, port status, physical status, and other information to aid in system debugging and performance analysis.

-The SAN Switch 2/16 is compatible with the following management interfaces:
+The SAN Switch 2/16 EL is compatible with the following:

-- Command Line Interface (CLI) via a telnet connection For more information refer to the Fabric OS Procedures Guide Part Number AA-RQ6EA-TE and the Fabric OS Reference Guide, Part Number AA-RQ6FA-TE - Standard SNMP applications For more information refer to the MIB Reference Guide, Part Number AA-RQ6HA-TE - Web Tools Provides an easy-to-use Graphical User Interface (GUI), allowing the SAN administrator to monitor and manage entire fabrics and individual switches and ports from a standard workstation.
+- CLI via a telnet connection or serial line-For more information refer to the StorageWorks by Compaq Fabric OS Procedures User Guide Part Number AA-RQ6EA-TE and the StorageWorks by Compaq Fabric OS Reference Guide, Part Number AA-RQ6FA-TE. - Standard SNMP applications-For more information refer to the StorageWorks by Compaq MIB Reference Guide, Part Number AA-RQ6HA-TE. - Web Tools-Provides an easy-to-use GUI, allowing the SAN administrator to monitor and manage entire fabrics and individual switches and ports from a standard workstation.
 Provides you with the advantage of being "virtually" in front of any fabric, switch, or port.
-For more information refer to the StorageWorks by Compaq Web Tools User Guide, Part Number AA-RRTYA-TE.
+For more information refer to the StorageWorks by Compaq Web Tools User Guide, Part Number AA-RQ6GA-TE.